arcmags/usync/README.md

 # usync

-Usync is an [rsync][rsync] wrapper configured by a simple yaml file.
+usync is an [rsync][rsync] wrapper configured by basic yaml file.

 ## Installation

-Usync is a single bash script (and optional manpage), so it's easy enough to just copy manually to a *PATH* directory of your choice.
+usync is a single bash script (and optional manpage), so it's easy enough to just copy manually to a *PATH* directory of your choice.

+### make

+A makefile is provided for easy installation:

 `make install` as a non-root user will copy the usync script and manpage to the user directories *~/.local/bin* and *~/.local/share/man*.